030722-VA-SRE/jazlyn-maxwell/week2-review.md

 * What are the properties a transaction must follow?

+    - **Atomicity:** a transaction should either occur in its entirety or not at all.
+    - **Consistency:** a database should be in a valid (according to database constraints and business logic) state before and after every transaction.
+    - **Isolation:** a transaction should not interfere with another transaction.
+Concurrent transactions should behave the same as sequential transactions.
+    - **Durability:** changes made during a transaction should be persisted to the database.

 * Explain the different isolation levels.
 What read phenomena do each prevent?

+    - Read uncommited allows data to be read from an uncommitted transaction.
+This allows all read phenomena to be possible.
+    - Read committed  only allows data to be read from committed transactions.
+This isolation level prevents the dirty read phenomena.
+    - Repeatable read only allows data to be seen that was committed before the transaction began.
+This isolation level prevents the nonrepeatable read phenomena from occuring.
+    - Serializable is the strictest level of isolation and forces transactions to occur sequentially.
+This prevents the phantom read phenomena from occuring.

 ### Practicals